How to Create a Successful Affiliate Marketing Program

 With any new marketing program, affiliate marketing programs don't come without their own set of challenges.

-Time Investment – Affiliate marketing is not a plug-and-play solution that doesn't require a time investment.
+- Time Investment: Affiliate marketing is not a plug-and-play solution that doesn't require a time investment.
 You need to invest time into your program to get it set up, recruit affiliates and then provide ongoing affiliate management.
-You'll find that most of your time will be spent in keeping affiliates happy, resolving issues and managing expectations.
+You'll find that most of your time will be spent on keeping affiliates happy, resolving issues and managing expectations.